ColeBallard/nfl-data-scraper/README.md

 ## Scrape

-Here are the steps to replicate the scrape.
+Here are the steps to scrape the necessary data:

 1. Clone the repository.